Tak783/recipes/README.md

 * Applied Engineering business organisation considerations for *open-sourcing* capability, *hiring* and *demo apps* as layer components are independently relying on abstractions rather than concrete implementation.
 It is also very easy to bring on new technologies such as SwiftUI.

 ### Design and Development (Discussion)
 * Built applying SOLID principles with a relatively extensive Unit and Integration testing suite.
 * App Built in a TDD way, ensuring that functionality works as expected and also providing protection from regressions
-* A simple UI with Accessibility features in place including Dynamic type, Bold Text, Voice Over amongst others and also Dark Mode as a bonus
+* More UI, Unit and Integrations could have been added as discussed in the improvments section
 * Business and engineering organisations considerations were made when constructing this project as discussed in the previous section.

 ## Architectural decisions